 STEM Equity Achievement (SEA) Change supports institutional transformation in support of diversity and inclusion, especially in colleges and universities.

-SEA Change’s self-assessment, metrics, and certification program advances systemic institutional and departmental reform to enable success in higher education and research missions.
+SEA Change’s self-assessment, metrics, and awards program advances systemic institutional and departmental reform to enable success in higher education and research missions.
 This success is achieved by ensuring that the full range of student and faculty talent can be recruited, retained, and advanced in science, technology, engineering, medicine, and mathematics for the value and excellence achieved by including all talent in these fields.
 SEA Change focuses on structural barrier removal for women, blacks, Hispanics, Native Americans, and people with disabilities, as well as others who are marginalized.
-Broader in scope, but utilizing the successful processes first developed for the Athena SWAN program by the Equality Challenge Unit (ECU) in the United Kingdom, SEA Change certification aims to be a truly transformative force for positive, sustainable change in higher education at all levels in the United States.
+Broader in scope, but inspired by the successful processes first developed for the Athena SWAN program by the Equality Challenge Unit (ECU - part of Advance HE) in the United Kingdom, SEA Change aims to be a truly transformative force for positive, sustainable change in higher education at all levels in the United States.

 SEA Change is hosted by the American Association for the Advancement of Science (AAAS), an international, nonprofit scientific association that has worked for decades to support equity, diversity, and inclusion in science, technology, engineering, medicine, and mathematics (STEM).
 We join other nations collaborating in an international network with ECU to implement an equity self-assessment and improvement framework in higher education, expanding from the UK into the Republic of Ireland and Australia, and now into the US and Canada.
 For more information, please see our 2-page summary.